-- 3. (1) On receipt of a complaint referred to in paragraph (a) of subsection (1) of section 37 of the Act, or when becoming aware of any allegation referred to in paragraph (b) of that subsection, the Council may conduct, under Part V of the Act and these regulations, an inquiry into that complaint or allegation. - (2) For the purposes of section 37(4)(a) of the Act, the Council may call for further information from the person who lodged the complaint or made the allegation, or any other person, to be submitted to the Council in the form of an affidavit or in the manner that the Council may require. - (3) Before conducting an inquiry referred to in subregulation (1), the Council - - (a) must notify the registered person against whom a complaint was lodged or in respect of whom an allegation of unprofessional conduct was made, in writing of the complaint or allegation, and furnish particulars thereof to that registered person;
+3. (1) On receipt of a complaint referred to in section 46(1)(a) of the Act or when becoming aware of any allegation referred to in subsection (1)(b) of that section, the Council may conduct, under Part VI of the Act and these regulations, an inquiry into that complaint or allegation.

+(2) For the purposes of section 46(4)(a) of the Act, the Council may call for further information from the person who lodged the complaint or made the allegation, or any other person, to be submitted to the Council in the form of an affidavit or in the manner that the Council may require.

+- (3) Before conducting an inquiry referred to in subregulation (1), the Council - - (a) must notify the registered person against whom a complaint was lodged or in respect of whom an allegation of unprofessional conduct was made, in writing of the complaint or allegation and furnish particulars to that registered person; - (b) may request the registered person referred to in paragraph (a) to furnish the Council with a written explanation relating to that complaint or allegation before a date specified by the Council in the written notice under that paragraph; and

-- (b) may request the registered person referred to in paragraph (a) to furnish the Council with a written explanation relating to that complaint or allegation before a date specified by the Council in the written notice under that paragraph; and - (c) must inform that registered person that any explanation furnished by him or her in terms of paragraph (b) may be used in evidence against him or her in any professional conduct inquiry conducted by the Council. - (4) Despite this regulation the Council in concurrence with the president may, without complying with subregulation (2) or paragraphs (b) and (c) of subregulation (3), refer the complaint directly to the chairperson of the preliminary investigation committee for consideration by that committee under section 12(5)(b) of the Act.
+(c) must inform that registered person that any explanation furnished by him or her in terms of paragraph (b) may be used in evidence against him or her in any professional conduct inquiry conducted by the Council.

+(4) Despite this regulation the Council in concurrence with the president may, and without complying with subregulation (2) or subregulation (3)(b) and (c), refer the complaint directly to the chairperson of the preliminary investigation committee for consideration by that committee under section 12(5)(b) of the Act.